laxdronum/QMX-Plus-Battery-and-Audio-Board/README.md

 ## Notes

-If you power the radio with DC jack while battery pack is installed QMX+ will disconnect the batterries from radio.
+* If you power the radio with DC jack while battery pack is installed QMX+ will disconnect the batterries from radio.
 You can only charge the batterries from the Type-C port.
+* The 8mm x 8mm square behind the board is for JLCPCB order number.
+Select the '2D Barcode' option when ordering.

 ## Links